 Vice Chairman, USPS Board of Governors

 In 2002, Hajjar was elected to the membership of the American Law Institute (ALI).
-He was elected to the ALI Council (its governing board) in May of 2010.He was an Advisor to the now completed Restatement of the Law, Employment Law and is currently an Advisor to Principles for a Data Economy.
-He also served on the members’ consultative group on the Restatement of the Law, Charitable Nonprofit Organizations and is currently on the members’ consultative groups of the Restatement of the Law, Consumer Contracts, Restatement of the Law, Corporate Governance, and Restatement of the Law Fourth, Property.
+He was elected to the ALI Council (its governing board) in May of 2010.He was an advisor to the now completed Restatement of the Law, Employment Law and is an advisor to Principles for a Data Economy—Data Rights and Transactions.
+He also served on the members’ consultative group on the Restatement of the Law, Charitable Nonprofit Organizations and is currently on the members’ consultative groups of the Restatement of the Law, Consumer Contracts; Restatement of the Law, Corporate Governance; and Restatement of the Law Fourth, Property.

-Latest update: July 2021
+Latest update: January 2023